Singapore

 Personal Data Protection Act 2012

-Singapore’s Personal Data Protection Act 2012 (PDPA) may be applicable when personal data is used to train AI systems or is processed by such systems in the context of court proceedings.
+Singapore’s Personal Data Protection Act 2012 ('PDPA') may be applicable when personal data is used to train AI systems or is processed by such systems in the context of court proceedings.
 Singapore’s Personal Data Protection Commission published Advisory Guidelines on use of Personal Data in AI Recommendation and Decision Systems in 2024, setting out guidance:

 - to organisations on ‘when they can use personal data to develop and deploy systems that embed machine learning models’.